THARUNESHWAR-369/capital_placement_task/README.md

 3. **Efficiency and Scalability:**
     - Scaling up to process a large number of CVs and job descriptions efficiently could be a challenge.
 We addressed this by using batch processing and optimizing code for performance.

+### **Top 5 Candidates**

+Based on the job matching process, here are the top 5 candidates for each job description, along with their similarity scores:

+Job Description 1: [Top 5 Candidates]

+> Candidate A - Similarity Score: 0.89

+> Candidate B - Similarity Score: 0.87

+> Candidate C - Similarity Score: 0.85

+> Candidate D - Similarity Score: 0.83

+> Candidate E - Similarity Score: 0.82

+Job Description 2: [Top 5 Candidates]

+> Candidate X - Similarity Score: 0.91

+> Candidate Y - Similarity Score: 0.88

+> Candidate Z - Similarity Score: 0.87

+> Candidate A - Similarity Score: 0.85

+> Candidate B - Similarity Score: 0.84

+### **Recommendations and Insights**
+From the matching process, we can draw the following recommendations and insights:

+- Candidates with higher similarity scores are more aligned with the job descriptions and should be prioritized for further consideration.

+- Job Description 2 has a higher average similarity score, suggesting that candidates are better matched to this job.

+- It is essential to review the candidates' profiles, skills, and experiences to make informed hiring decisions.

+- The matching process can be further improved with additional data and fine-tuning of the text embeddings model.

+- Please replace the placeholders with actual details from your project, and ensure you provide your code/scripts as part of your submission.